johan-steffens/foxy/CONFIGURATION.md

 - TOML (.toml)
 - YAML (.yaml, .yml) - requires the `yaml` feature to be enabled

-If these don't suffice, you can implement a custom configuration provider to suit your needs.

 ## Configuration Structure

 The main configuration structure consists of the following sections: